Shippable DevOps Assembly Lines Platform

 Using Shippable Server

 Shippable is also available as a Server.
 Please visit our Enterprise page for more information.
 Instructions on installing Server are available here.
-Shippable Server is also available as a one-box install for a 10 user license on AWS Marketplace with a 30-day free trial.
+We offer a 30 day free pilot license for Shippable Server to help organizations evaluate it.

 How is this documentation structured?